Granite cathedrals formed before life existed. San rock art spanning 40,000 years. Rhino tracked on foot. This is Matobo.

 Year-round destination.
 Dry season (May–Oct): Cool, clear skies, best wildlife viewing as animals gather at water.
 Green season (Nov–Apr): Warm, afternoon storms, lush landscapes, excellent birding, dramatic photography.

 Moderate.
 Rhino tracking 1–3 hours at gentle pace on uneven terrain.
-Game drives need none.
-Let us know about mobility concerns.
+Let us know about any mobility concerns when booking.

 Yes, in main lodge areas.
 Good for emails, light browsing.
 Video calls may be limited.